RU

 • Permanent fillings.

-Temporary Fillings are used to cover an exposed area of a damaged tooth during intermediate stages of dental treatment.
-In some cases, it is part of the treatment, with medications added to the filling material.
+Temporary fillings are used to cover an exposed area of a damaged tooth during intermediate stages of dental treatment.
+In some cases, they are also a part of the treatment itself, with medications added to the filling material.

 Dental Fillings - 3